History of Anglo-Saxon England: Rapid cultural change (400–550 AD)

-This having failed, Gildas reports that an unnamed Romano-British "proud tyrant" invited "Saxons" to Britain to help defend Britain from the Picts and Scoti, working under a Roman-style military treaty as foederati, which entitled them to lands in Britain.
+This having failed, Gildas reported that an unnamed Romano-British "proud tyrant" then invited "Saxons" to Britain to help defend Britain from the Picts and Scoti, working under a Roman-style military treaty as foederati, which entitled them to lands in Britain.
 According to Gildas, these Saxons came into conflict with the Romano-British rulers when they were not given sufficient monthly supplies.
-In response, they overran the whole country and then returned to their home area.
+In response, they overran the whole country and then returned to their "home" (domus).
 After this, the British united successfully under Ambrosius Aurelianus and struck back.
 Historian Nick Higham calls this the "War of the Saxon Federates".
-It ended after a Romano-British victory at the siege at "Mount Badon", the location of which is no longer known.
-Gildas, unlike much later Anglo-Saxon writers, did not mention any ongoing conflict against "Saxons".
-Instead of wars against foreigners, he complains that the country was divided into small kingdoms, which fought among themselves, and restricted safe travel around the country.
+There were then more wars until finally the siege at "Mount Badon", the location of which is no longer known.
+Gildas states that Badon was fought in the year of his birth, forty-three years earlier, and does not mention any later conflict with the Saxons.

 Centuries later, Anglo-Saxon writers, in contrast, viewed the events described by Gildas as the beginning of a massive movement of people from northern Europe—an account which influences historians to this day.
 In Bede's account, the call to the "Angle or Saxon nation" (Anglorum sive Saxonum gens) was initially answered by three boats led by two brothers, Hengist and Horsa ("Stallion and Horse"), and Hengist's son Oisc.
 Some modern scholars have suggested that both "Hengist" and Oisc may represent memories of the same person as Ansehis, who was named in the Ravenna Cosmography as the chief of the "Old Saxons" who led his people to Britain, almost emptying his country.
-Bede believed that the region these Saxons had assigned to them was in the eastern part of Britain.
-As to their origin, Bede names pagan peoples living in Germania in the eighth century "from whom the Angles or Saxons, who now inhabit Britain, are known to have derived their origin; for which reason they are still corruptly called "Garmans" by the neighbouring nation of the Britons": the Frisians, the Rugini (possibly from Rügen), the Danes, the "Huns" (Pannonian Avars in this period, whose influence stretched north to Slavic-speaking areas in central Europe), the "old Saxons" (antiqui Saxones), and the "Boructuari" who are presumed to be inhabitants of the old lands of the Bructeri, near the Lippe river.
-Bede believed the country of the Angli had been emptied because of these migrations.